jweinstein92/Predictive_Beer_Analytics/README.md

 particular beer is enjoyed.
 Other fun tools for beer marketing is also included such as color and word rating analyser.

+A live version of the web application can be found at http://jweinstein92.pythonanywhere.com/

 ## Authors

 Josh Weinstein